fc883388/re2-wiki/Contribute.md

 ## Copyright

 Files in the RE2 repository don't list author names, both to avoid clutter and to avoid having to keep the lists up to date.
-Instead, your name will appear in the [Git change log](https://github.com/google/re2/commits/main) and in the [CONTRIBUTORS](https://github.com/google/re2/blob/main/CONTRIBUTORS) file and perhaps the [AUTHORS](https://github.com/google/re2/blob/main/AUTHORS) file.
+Instead, your name will appear in the [Git change log](https://github.com/google/re2/commits/main).

-The [CONTRIBUTORS](https://github.com/google/re2/blob/main/CONTRIBUTORS) file defines who the RE2 contributors—the people—are; the [AUTHORS](https://github.com/google/re2/blob/main/AUTHORS) file, which defines who “The RE2 Authors”—the copyright holders—are.
-The RE2 developers at Google will update these files when submitting your first change.

 Code that you contribute should use the standard copyright header: